jasonelle/jasonette-old-blog/_posts/2017-02-05-functional-programming-in-json.md

 Notice that:

-1. the function uses `var str=$jason.guid;` instead of `var str=$cache.guid;`. `$jason` is a special variable reserved for accessing the parameters passed in from the triggering action.
+1. We have a new action type called `$return.success`.
+This is a special purpose action designed for returning the control back to the action that triggered the current action via `$lambda`.
-2. the action type is `$return.success`.
-This is a special purpose action designed for returning the control back to the action that triggered the current action, which means this action can ONLY be used by being triggered by another action.
+2. the function uses `var str=$jason.guid;` instead of `var str=$cache.guid;`. `$jason` is a special variable reserved for accessing the parameters passed in from the triggering action.

 For example, when you trigger a function called `fun` with the following JSON: